The Power of No

-"The Power of No" is the second episode of the second season of the American black comedy crime drama television series Barry.
+"The Power of No" is the second episode of the second season of the American crime tragicomedy television series Barry.
 It is the 10th overall episode of the series and was written by Taofik Kolade, and directed by Hiro Murai.
 It was first broadcast on HBO in the United States on April 7, 2019.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry is forced to participate in a hit for NoHo Hank and is also pressured by Gene to use his war speech for a performance.
 Meanwhile, Loach decides to visit Fuches to get a possible confession from him and to help him get Barry.

 According to Nielsen Media Research, the episode was seen by an estimated 0.424 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received positive reviews, with critics praising the performances, character development and Murai's directing.